Best of Botswana & Zimbabwe Inc Victoria Falls 14 days

 Chobe Elephant Camp

-Located high on the edge of a rocky ridge overlooking the famous Chobe River is the newly developed Chobe Elephant Camp.
-This uniquely designed lodge has been built to take advantage of the incredible views overlooking the sweeping floodplains while offering a comfortable refuge from the harsh African conditions.
+Located high on the edge of a rocky ridge overlooking the famous Chobe River is the excellent Chobe Elephant Camp.
+This uniquely designed lodge has been built to take advantage of the incredible views overlooking the sweeping floodplains while offering a comfortable stay after a long day of exploration.

 The lodge has been entirely constructed from sandbags, the thick sand-filled walls create a natural insulating barrier between the inhabitants and the harsh African climate and enhance the old farm-style feel of the camp.
 It houses ten rooms, one family room and can sleep 24 guests at a time.

-With a variety of activities that include viewing the regions spectacular wildlife from open safari vehicles, by boat on the Chobe River or experiencing life in the village, a visit to Chobe Elephant Camp offers a wide range of experiences to our guests.
+With a variety of activities that include viewing the regions spectacular wildlife from open safari vehicles, by boat on the Chobe River or experiencing life in the village, a visit to Chobe Elephant Camp offers a wide range of experiences.

 This property is located near the Ngoma Gate for entry to the Chobe Riverfront.
 Very few lodges are located on this end of the park and few people utilize this entry point, creating a more remote and exclusive experience than at the properties around Kasane.
 Although outside the park, this option is located in a bush setting where wildlife frequently passes through.